-(2) Population Transfer - Groups can be forced to live wherever the dominant groups decides.
+- (2) Population Transfer Groups can be forced to live wherever the dominant groups decides.
 That's the idea behind population transfer.
-This relocation of groups in our country is evident with both the Native Americans and the reservation system, and the Japanese Americans, and their internment experience during World War II.

-(3) Internal Colonialism - Just like the European powers in the 1800s settled countries around the world and exploited the labor and resources of the colonized country, within a country something similar can happen.
+This relocation of groups in our country is evident with both the Native Americans and the reservation system, and the Japanese Americans, and their internment experience during World War II. - (3) Internal Colonialism Just like the European powers in the 1800s settled countries around the world and exploited the labor and resources of the colonized country, within a country something similar can happen.
 Internal colonialism means the exploitation of minority groups to the benefit of the dominant group.
-We see examples of this in the economy, where minorities are often used as a source of cheap labor, and as a reserve labor force to take the place of disgruntled workers.

-(4) Segregation - Segregation means separation.
+We see examples of this in the economy, where minorities are often used as a source of cheap labor, and as a reserve labor force to take the place of disgruntled workers. - (4) Segregation Segregation means separation.
 At one time segregation was by law; today it's more by choice.
 We live in separate neighborhoods, attend separate schools, socialize at separate venues, and frequent businesses in our own areas.
-This pattern of segregation has decreased significantly in the last few decades, but still is very evident across the country.

-(5) Amalgamation - Everyone has heard about the "melting pot."
+This pattern of segregation has decreased significantly in the last few decades, but still is very evident across the country. - (5) Amalgamation Everyone has heard about the "melting pot."
 This idea says that all these diverse groups come from all over the world, bringing their unique cultures, which then are mixed together to create a new culture that doesn't exist anywhere else in the world.
 And the culture here in the U.S. is unique, a blend of beliefs and practices brought by our ancestors.

 Amalgamation was probably expected and accepted until the face of the immigrant changed dramatically, sometime in the mid-to-late 1800s.
 Then, we decided we didn't want anything to do with those "others," and they could just be like us, which is the next pattern.

-(6) Assimilation - For the most part, we expect immigrants to give up their cultures and adopt ours.
+- adopt ours.
 That is assimilation, when the immigrant group adopts the culture of the dominant group.
 Marc Hansen's "Third generation principle," which says "What the grandfather wishes to forget, the grandson wishes to remember," addresses this idea.
 Most immigrants have traditionally been eager to blend, and take on the dominant culture, to Americanize.
 They desire to raise their American-born children as citizens of their adopted country, some even refusing to teach their children anything about their home country.
 However, when the third generation comes along, the grandchildren, they want to know about their roots, and learn their family's history.
-Assimilation sounds great, but they don't want to forget where their family came from.

-(7) Pluralism (or Multiculturalism) - When racial and ethnic diversity is encouraged, we have a case of pluralism, or multiculturalism.
+Assimilation sounds great, but they don't want to forget where their family came from. - (7) Pluralism (or Multiculturalism) When racial and ethnic diversity is encouraged, we have a case of pluralism, or multiculturalism.
 It is a practice of embracing "other," of celebrating differences.
 This has probably never been a very common pattern of interaction in our country.
 Even today, there is a social movement, called U.S. English, that is trying to make English the official language of our country.
 If that were to happen, all business and government work would be carried out only in English.
 Election ballots would only be printed in English, for example.
 They haven't been successful yet, but continue their pursuit of this goal.